How does the employer-sponsored insurance exclusion affect health insurance coverage?

 One reason so many people are covered through their employers is that ESI benefits are excluded from taxable income.
 The exclusion reduces workers’ tax bills, which lowers their after-tax cost of insurance.
 However, there are other important reasons for the prevalence of ESI, including low administrative costs and the benefits of risk pooling across groups of workers.

 Research examining how marginal tax rates correlate with the portion of employers offering ESI suggests that large and medium-size employers are not very sensitive to changes in after-tax insurance costs.
 That’s why simulation models find that eliminating the ESI exclusion would only modestly affect coverage.
-According to the Congressional Budget Office (CBO), estimates that disregard the Affordable Care Act (ACA) show that eliminating the ESI exclusion would increase the number of uninsured by only 5 percent.
-CBO estimates that though ESI coverage would decline by 9 percent, private nongroup coverage would increase by 4 percent (figure 1).
+According to the Congressional Budget Office (CBO), estimates that do not include the effects of the Affordable Care Act (ACA) show that eliminating the ESI exclusion would reduce the number of insured by 6 percent.
+CBO estimates that though ESI coverage would decline by 15 percent, the number of people covered by private nongroup or public coverage would increase by 16 percent, offsetting a portion of that decline (figure 1).

-The ACA’s health insurance exchanges and related subsidies have increased the attractiveness of private nongroup coverage.
-Low- and moderate-income families may qualify for premium credits, and the exchanges give families access to savings associated with stable risk pools and lower administrative costs.
-When taking into account the new exchanges and subsidies under the ACA, the CBO finds that eliminating the ESI exclusion would result in more shifting from ESI to non-group coverage.
-However, the number of uninsured would still increase by only 5 percent.
+The ACA’s health insurance exchanges, related subsidies, and Medicaid expansion have increased the attractiveness of private nongroup and public coverage.
+Low- and moderate-income families may qualify for premium credits or expanded Medicaid, and the exchanges give families access to savings associated with stable risk pools and lower administrative costs.
+When taking into account the new exchanges, subsidies, and expanded Medicaid under the ACA, the CBO finds that eliminating the ESI exclusion would result in significantly more shifting from ESI to non-group/public coverage.
+However, the number of insured would still decrease by only 6 percent.

 Health insurance exclusion is poorly targeted